 Step 4: Research the Project That You’re Interested In

-After I’ve identified a project that I’m interested in, I do in-depth research into the project’s operations.
+After identifying a project that interests me, I do in-depth research into the project’s operations.
 I pay particularly close attention to the project’s location, whether carbon offsetting is the focus of the operation, the year the credits were produced, and the background of the company selling the credits.

-I live in the United States, and the majority of my emissions have been released into American environments.
-I look for projects based in the United States to help offset my local carbon footprint.
-However, some people like to purchase carbon credits from operations in highly polluted countries like China.
+I live in the United States, and most of my emissions have been released into American environments.
+To help offset my local carbon footprint, I look for projects based in the United States.
+However, some people purchase carbon credits from operations in highly polluted countries like China.

 I also look at the year the credits were produced.
-I try to find credits issued recently.
-This is because my carbon footprint only expanded in the last few years.
+I try to find credits issued recently because my carbon footprint only expanded in the last few years.

 Finally, I look into the background of the company selling the credits.
 Some companies that have harmed the environment sell carbon offsets to try and save face.
 I avoid supporting these companies.